sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 A public officer with a valid organisation email.

-The onboarding process:

-- Raise a system creation request

-- Obtain approval

-- Configure products
+Steps to onboard are:

-## Raise a system creation request
+## Step 1: Raise a system creation request

 > **Note:** By default, the public officer who requests to create a system is assigned the PRIMARY SUBSCRIPTION ADMIN role for that system in TechBiz.

 **To submit a system creation request:**

-1. Log in to the [TechBiz portal.](http://portal.dev.techbiz.suite.gov.sg/)
+1. Log in to the [TechBiz portal.](https://portal.techbiz.suite.gov.sg )

 2. In the **Overview** page, click **View systems**.
 Alternatively, from the **sidebar,** click **Systems.**